Alice Doesn't Live Here Anymore: Cast

+Uncredited

 Director Martin Scorsese cameos as a customer in Mel's diner, and Diane Ladd's daughter, Laura Dern, appears as a little girl eating an ice cream cone.

 Production

 Ellen Burstyn was still in the midst of filming The Exorcist when Warner Bros. executives expressed interest in working with her on another project.
 Burstyn recalled: "It was early in the woman's movement, and we were all just waking up and having a look at the pattern of our lives and wanting it to be different ...
 I wanted to make a different kind of film.
 A film from a woman's point of view, but a woman that I recognized, that I knew.
 And not just myself, but my friends, what we were all going through at the time.
 So my agent found Alice Doesn't Live Here Anymore ...
 When I read it I liked it a lot.
 I sent it to Warner Bros. and they agreed to do it.
 Then they asked who I wanted to direct it.
 I said that I didn't know, but I wanted somebody new and young and exciting.
 I called Francis Coppola and asked who was young and exciting and he said 'Go look at a movie called Mean Streets and see what you think.'
 It hadn't been released yet, so I booked a screening to look at it and I felt that it was exactly what ...
 Alice needed, because [it] was a wonderful script and well written, but for my taste it was a little slick.
 You know – in a good way, in a kind of Doris Day–Rock Hudson kind of way.
 I wanted something a bit more gritty."

 Burstyn described her collaboration with Scorsese, making his first Hollywood studio production, as "one of the best experiences I've ever had".
 He agreed with her that the film should have a message.
 "It's a picture about emotions and feelings and relationships and people in chaos," he said.
 "We felt like charting all that and showing the differences and showing people making terrible mistakes ruining their lives and then realizing it and trying to push back when everything is crumbling – without getting into soap opera.
 We opened ourselves up to a lot of experimentation."